 memset( &ssn, 0, sizeof( ssl_session ) );

-I also remove the net connect code
+I also remove the net connect code* 0.
+Initialize the RNG and the session data

 printf( "\n .
 Connecting to tcp/%s/%4d...", SERVER_NAME,